 Keep in mind that peanut butter can vary in consistency from brand to brand or if you are using homemade.
 Since the PB is acting as both the fat and the “flour” in this recipe, the taste and texture of the PB can make more of a difference.
 I use Trader Joe’s unsalted creamy peanut butter.
 It is all natural (just peanuts) and has a very soft, almost runny consistency at room temperature.
-Feel free to use salted PB if you prefer a salty contrast (for me, the baking soda adds enough of a sodium hit), or crunchy PB if you want some texture.
+Feel free to use salted PB if you prefer a salty contrast, or crunchy PB if you want some texture.
 If the PB you are using is quite firm, you may find your dough a little too solid.
 If so, simply add a little water, a teaspoon at a time, until it has a cookie dough-like consistency.

 This recipe is Vegan, Dairy-Free, Egg-Free, Gluten-Free, Grain-Free, and Soy-Free.
 Though I haven’t tried it, you can certainly make these peanut- and nut-free with sunflower seed butter in place of the peanut butter.

 - ½ tablespoon flaxseeds

 - ½ cup peanut butter (I use creamy, unsalted, all natural – nothing added)

 - ¼ cup powdered sugar, sifted (I used Trader Joe’s Organic)

 - 1 tablespoon honey (can sub agave nectar for vegan)

 - ¼ teaspoon vanilla extract

 - ¼ teaspoon baking soda